Willis Carto: Later career (1990s–2000s)

-After losing control of Noontide Press and the IHR in a hostile takeover by former associates, Carto started another publication, The Barnes Review, with the focus also on Holocaust denial.
+Carto also formed the Foundation to Defend the First Amendment, one of several nonprofits Carto used to spread money to political causes.
+After losing control of Noontide Press and the IHR in a hostile takeover by former associates, Carto started another publication in 1994, The Barnes Review, with the focus also on Holocaust denial as a competitor to the IHR's Journal of Historical Review.